> Anne Briggs > Songs > Willie o’ Winsbury

 Ye Vagabonds sang Willie o Winsbury in 2019 on their River Lea album The Hare’s Lament.
 They noted:

 As has unfortunately been the case with folk music since recording began, often credit is not given to people where it is due for their arrangements and work on songs.
 No one fixed version of any folk song exists until recordings are made.
 As far as we’re concerned, this is Andy Irvine’s arrangement of this song, since he was the first we know of to have sung it with this melody.
 We learned this song first from Andy and Anne Briggs’ recordings, and from our uncle Dominic who always sings it at family gatherings.
 We’ve been singing it since we were teenagers, at first imitating Andy—as we were when Myles O’Reilly first filmed us a few years ago, and the song has developed for us a fair bit since.
 We’ve heard and read a lot of versions of it under different names—sometimes also as Johnny Barton, John Barlow or John Barbour.
-In the great 1868 book The Legendary Ballads of England and Scotland a version of the song Lord Thomas of Winesberrie is thought to relate to events from 1536 when James V of Scotland married Magdalene de Valois, daughter of the king of France (who then died shortly after their return to Scotland just a month before her 17th birthday).
+In the great 1868 book [by John S. Roberts] The Legendary Ballads of England and Scotland a version of the song Lord Thomas of Winesberrie is thought to relate to events from 1536 when James V of Scotland married Magdalene de Valois, daughter of the king of France (who then died shortly after their return to Scotland just a month before her 17th birthday).
 Another theory is that Thomas of Winesberry was the name of the Chamberlain to the king of France who wooed the princess.
 In any case, most of these versions tells a less romantic, more materialistic version of the story.
 There is some questionable fatherly behaviour in this song, but the most remarkable part of the story for us is that the king himself seems to fancy Willie o Winsbury, so offers him his daughter in marriage rather than sending him to the gallows.

 Devin Hoff sang Willie o’ Winsbury in 2021 on his album of songs of Anne Briggs, Voices From the Empty Moor.